-Covers troubleshooting and repair of refrigeration equipment, thermal physics, and equipment for refrigeration systems analysis and efficiency.
+This course covers troubleshooting and repair of refrigeration equipment, thermal physics, and equipment for refrigeration systems analysis and efficiency.
 This is a hands-on class utilizing live projects.
 Students will build a basic capillary tube refrigeration unit using basic temperature controls.

-Prerequisite(s): Successfully completed HAC 102, HAC 105, HAC 120, HAC 162, HAC 164, and HAC 169 or equivalent, or instructor's permission.
+Prerequisite: Successfully completed HAC 102, HAC 105, HAC 120, HAC 162, HAC 164, and HAC 169 or equivalent, or instructor's permission.
 Must have required hand tools of the trade.
+Corequisite: HAC 237, HAC 246, and HAC 255.